RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 * Twitter - Login as a Twitter user with twitter avatar.
 * Register - User can log in after registering to the room.
 * Admins and Users (RumbleTalk Login) - This is a pre-registered list of users.
 You need to define them upfront in the chat settings (You may set a special avatar per user).
-* Members - This is actually the option for users to log in automatically using your Wordpress users base.
+* Members - This is actually the option for users to log in automatically using your Moodle users base.

 = Can I chat with my iPad or iPhone or any other smartphone?  =